 In most cases, a property owner in Colorado will pay for a premises liability accident through his or her insurance coverage, if found liable.
 This may include a homeowners or renter’s insurance policy.
 It may also include Airbnb’s Host Protection Insurance if the property was being rented out as an Airbnb at the time of the incident.
 Airbnb offers up to $1 million in primary liability insurance to pay if someone gets hurt or property gets damaged during a rental.

-If you or a loved one has been injured while renting an Airbnb in Denver, Colorado, don’t hesitate to contact the attorneys at The Fang Law Firm for a free consultation.
+If you or a loved one has been injured while renting an Airbnb in Denver, Colorado, don’t hesitate to contact the Denver personal injury attorneys at The Fang Law Firm for a free consultation.
 You may be entitled to financial compensation for your present and future losses.
 Our lawyers have years of experience in personal injury and premises liability law and know how to pursue maximum compensation.
 We can thoroughly investigate your Airbnb accident, collect evidence of property owner negligence or fault, and negotiate with insurance adjusters on your behalf.
-Call (303) 993-4323 today.
+Call (720) 379-6363 today for a free consultation.